 Our favorite Airbnb was in Jeju where the host offered to teach us wood carving, calligraphy and coffee roasting.
 He took his property off Airbnb but we still visit him when we go to Jeju.
 This shows that you can get a really local experience, just read the reviews to get a better vibe.
 One of the top South Korea travel tips is to stay with a local family and Airbnb is a great place to find this type of experience.

-Another uniquely Korean experience, at a Templestay you get to live as a Zen (Seon in Korean) monk does.
-You literally get a room at a Buddhist temple.
+Another uniquely Korean experience is to go on a Templestay where you get to live like a Zen (Seon in Korean) monk.
+You literally get a (shared or single) room at a Buddhist temple.
 This is an extremely calming and relaxing stay that focuses on mindfulness and inner peace.
 There are usually schedules to follow like bowing, chanting and meditating, but it’s kind of up to you if you want to partake in all these.
 My Christian friends had an issue with the bowing, so they either stood, sat or just skipped this completely.

 The rooms vary by temple.
 I got my own room with ondol, an aircon, a desk, and en-suite bathroom.
 This is a bit more expensive than staying dormitory style, but nice if you want to get away alone.
 It can be as pricey as an average hotel if you get your own room.
 You’ll leave feeling refreshed and calm as the setting is otherworldly.